-Small enterprises – extensive changes
+Small enterprises—extensive changes

-The list of the resolutions most often set in small businesses includes first and foremost developing own website, building relations in social media, writing a blog and branding.
-However, they also include goals such as ceasing to cooperate with clients who do not pay on time or charging them on a prepayment basis, estimating task deadlines feasibly, ordering work etc.
+The list of the resolutions most often set in small businesses includes first and foremost developing own website, building relations in social media, writing a blog, and branding.
+However, they also include goals such as ceasing to cooperate with clients who do not pay on time or charging them on a prepayment basis, estimating task deadlines feasibly, ordering work, etc.

-Large companies and changes at different levels
+large companies and changes at different levels.

-Why these three types of resolutions are so important in larger structures?
+Why are these three types of resolutions so important in larger structures?
 They are extremely significant for performance and work culture.
 Let’s start with the latter issue and decisions regarding the necessary changes.

-Changes in organisational culture
+Changes in organizational culture